neevek/rstun/README.md

 rstun
 =====

-A secured UDP tunnel written in Rust.
+A secure UDP tunnel written in Rust.

 rstun builds on [Quinn](https://github.com/quinn-rs/quinn), which is an implementation of the IETF [QUIC](https://quicwg.org/) transport protocol.

 rstun consists of two binaries, `rstunc` for client and `rstund` for server. `rstund` accepts connections from `rstunc`.

-`rstunc` connects to the server to build a secured tunnel to allow data to be exchanged between two ends, it initiates the connection in one of two modes:
+`rstunc` connects to the server to build a secure tunnel to allow data to be exchanged between two ends, it initiates the connection in one of two modes:

   * The `IN` mode for exposing a local port to the internet through the server.
   * The `OUT` mode for securing data going out from local to the internet through the server.